 Global leader in phage therapeutics and microbial pathogenesis at Baylor College of Medicine. - Amanda Burkardt – CEO

-Proven track record in biotech leadership, strategic partnerships, fundraising, and advancing early-stage science to clinical development. - Mayukh Das – Director of Scientific Operations
+Proven track record in biotech leadership, strategic partnerships, fundraising, and advancing early-stage science to clinical development. - Mayukh Das – Chief Operations Officer

-Oversees preclinical research, assay development, and progression toward IND readiness.
+Oversees research operations, assay development, and progression toward IND readiness.

 Supported by advisors from Baylor College of Medicine, CARB-X, and strategic partners in immunology, manufacturing, and regulatory strategy, the team is uniquely positioned to deliver the first dual-action therapeutic that eliminates drug-resistant infections and prevents recurrence.